Master's Thesis Submission Form

 You can download a copy of the Review Flowchart here: Flowchart - Review

 Your submitted thesis needs to be well written, stylistically appropriate, and edited.
 Your thesis committee is unlikely to approve your thesis (by signing the cover sheet) until it meets those standards.
 However, even with careful preparation, most students have minor formatting errors due to the complexity of the document.
 Your thesis will be a globally published document through ProQuest, and the MP reviewers are tasked with assuring formatting consistency for these publications.
-They will ensure that both your department style requirements and the SDSU Master’s formatting guidelines (or EdD Dissertation formatting guidelines) are met.
+They will ensure that both your department style requirements and the SDSU Master’s formatting guidelines (or EdD and DrPh Dissertation formatting guidelines) are met.

 A comment will be placed in your thesis file where each correction is needed.
 For repetitions of the same mistake, you can expect to receive comments only the first two times.
 After that, you will need to personally review the entire document to ensure that the error does not appear again.
 As a reminder, you can refer to this review checklist for the most common formatting errors.